zamzamsaid/ProblemSolving/README.md

 # ProblemSolving
-This project provides a solution to for some problems .
+This project provides a solution for some problems .